GusBusDraws/Segmentflow/README.md

 ## Regression Testing
 <!------------------------------------------------------------------------>
-- Before any commit or merge to main, be sure segment.py passes the regression tests.
-- To run the regression tests, enter the command in the next bullet, while at the top level of the repository.
+Regression tests are written in the [pytest](https://docs.pytest.org/en/7.4.x/contents.html) style, and can be run by either calling enter the command in the next bullet, while at the top level of the repository.
 ```
-python ./testing/python/runTests.py -f ./testing/manage/regression.yml
+python -m tests/test_semantic_to_stl
 ```

 ## Notebooks